The Wynn’s buffet, (officially called “The Buffet at Wynn”) is beautiful. And that’s BEFORE you see the food.

 Called the “Endless Pour” this all-you-can drink add-on costs $19.

-It includes your choice of draft beers (recently it included: Bud Light, Ballast Point Sculpin IPA, Shock top & Stella Artois), red and white sangria, wine (two varieties from StoneCap Vineyards: a chardonnay and a Cabernet sauvignon), sparkling wine, mimosa, and a house cocktail that changes with the season.
+It includes your choice of draft beers (recently it included: Bud Light, Ballast Point Sculpin IPA, Shock top & Stella Artois), red and white sangria, wine (two varieties from StoneCap Vineyards: a chardonnay and a Cabernet sauvignon), sparkling wine, mimosa, non-alcoholic vitamin water, and a house cocktail that changes with the season.

 Please note that the all-you-can drink option is good for up to two hours after purchase, so don’t plan on sitting there all day and drinking.